emericg/esp32-environmental-sensors/HiGrow/doc/higrow-ble-api.md

 ### Battery

-A read request to the `0x2e` handle will return 4 bytes of data, for example `0x64000000`.
+A read request to the `battery level` characteristic will return 4 bytes of data, for example `0x64000000`.

 | Position | 00 | 01 | 02 | 03 |
 | -------- | -- | -- | -- | -- |